-The resort is family owned and has been in the hospitality industy for over 50 years.
-During your stay you will be hosted by 150 extremely warm and hospitable staff who, like us, treat this as their home, and you as our guests.
+The resort is family owned soon to celebrate 50 years' in the Fijian hospitality industry.
+During your stay you will be hosted by 170 extremely warm and hospitable staff who, like us, treat this as their home, and you as our guests.